cabforum/servercert/docs/BR.md

 No stipulation.

-**Note:** Following certificate issuance, a certificate may be revoked for reasons stated in [Section 4.9](#49-certificate-revocation-and-suspension).
+**Note**: Following certificate issuance, a certificate may be revoked for reasons stated in [Section 4.9](#49-certificate-revocation-and-suspension).
 Therefore, relying parties should check the revocation status of all certificates that contain a CDP or OCSP pointer.

 ### 4.9.7 CRL issuance frequency (if applicable)